occivink/kakoune-expand/README.md

 ## Usage

 Simply call the `expand` command to select the smallest region that is bigger than the current.
-You can also call `expand-repeat` to enter "expand-mode" where pressing `<space>` will trigger an expansion.
-Pressing `<esc>` will exit this mode.

 It is possible to configure the expansion commands that are run by modifying the option `expand_commands`.
 The default value (documented below) should be suitable for C-style languages.
 Be mindful of double expansion.